alexander-digett/digett/src/pages/insights/avoid-olympic-marketing-perils-embrace-olympic-community.md

 title: 'Avoid Olympic Marketing Perils, Embrace Olympic Community'
 templateKey: blog-post
 date: 2008-08-19T05:00:00.000Z
+category:
-category: Digett, Marketing, Tools of the Trade
+  -Digett, Marketing, Tools of the Trade
 alias: avoid-olympic-marketing-perils-embrace-olympic-community
 summary: >
  Like many folks, I've been spending some of my spare time over the last week watching the Olympics.
 Every four years, I say I'm not going to get caught up in it all; shortly after the opening ceremony, however, I find myself awake at 3 a.m., intently following the women's handball finals.